prozoroff/makulatura/README.md

     npm run visualise

-or if the was renamed
+or, if the file was renamed

     npm run visualise filename.csv